 Is 1GB of data enough for a day?

 Yes, 1GB of data can be enough to get you through the day if you don't use data-heavy apps.

 If you only use your phone for navigation, messaging and web browsing, 1GB of data should be more than enough.

 How much data do I use?

-Ofcom’s Communications Market Report 2021 said that the average person used 4.5GB of data per month in 2020.
+Ofcom’s Communications Market Report 2022 said that the average person used 5.6GB of data per month in 2021.

 Most mobile handsets allow you to track your data usage on a daily, weekly and monthly basis.
-So it could be worth finding this setting and checking how much data you actually use each month.
+So it's worth finding this setting and checking how much data you actually use each month.